The Santa Clara Valley Water District provides Silicon Valley with safe, clean, reliable water.

 Meanwhile, the ozone that was used in the process is converted back into harmless oxygen and released into the atmosphere.

 Next, the water is filtered to remove microscopic particles.
 Rinconada has six filters each capable of filtering 16.7 million gallons of water per day.
-Each filtration tank is 13 feet deep and 77 feet long, about half the length of an Olympic-sized swimming pool.
+Each filtration tank is 13 feet deep and 77 feet long, about half the length of an Olympic-sized swimming pool

-At the bottom of each filter are layers of coarse sand (6 inches), fine sand (18 inches), and anthracite goal (1 foot).
+At the bottom of each filter are layers of coarse sand (6 inches), fine sand (18 inches), and anthracite coal (1 foot).
 As the water seeps down the layers of sand and coal, tiny particles as small as one micron are left behind.

 Each of our plants will use granular activated carbon, or GAC, in the future instead of anthracite coal.
 GAC, the same type of material used in many home filtration systems, removes tiny particles and also chemical compounds that affect the water’s taste and odor.